ASzot/NewPersonalWebsite/content/posts/kv_cache.md

 |   Preallocated KV cache |   327 |
 |   Preallocated KV cache - with torch compile|   554   |

-The code for this post to run it yourself is at [github.com/ASzot/kv-cache](https://github.com/ASzot/kv-cache).
-The code runs fast and on a small GPU.
+All the code for this post is at [github.com/ASzot/kv-cache](https://github.com/ASzot/kv-cache).
+The code is just a short single Python file and only takes a couple seconds to run on a consumer grade GPU.

 If you have any questions or spot any errors, contact [asz.post.contact@gmail.com](mailto:asz.post.contact@gmail.com).
-Join [my email list here](https://mailchi.mp/30a660245978/add-email) to be notified whenever I make a new post.
+Join [the email list here](https://mailchi.mp/30a660245978/add-email) to be notified about new posts.

 ## Changes
 - July 8th, 2024: Posted.